-1.1 A student shall undergo supervised Professional Training of 8 weeks duration after level 200 (MIN 220).
-1.2 A student shall undergo a 2 week Mine Tour after level 300 (MIN 300) and another mine tour after level 400 (MIN 400).
+1.1 A student shall undergo a 1 week Mine Tour after level 200 (MIN 200) and another mine tour after level 400 (MIN 400).

 1.3 During the Professional Training students shall be subjected to such codes, procedures, laws, rules, and other regulations as applicable to the mining industry/ organisation.